Association Montessori Internationale: Structure

 Educateurs sans Frontières, also known as EsF, was inspired by Montessori's 1917 initiative during World War I to create a 'White Cross' (an educational equivalent of the Red Cross).
 These aspirations were incorporated into the work of AMI by Montessori's granddaughter, Renilde Montessori, as 'Educateurs sans Frontières' which acted as a division of AMI, whilst Renilde was AMI General Secretary.
 EsF supports initiatives with underserved populations in an expanding number of countries.

+Various other programmes and resources include Aid to Life, EsF for Children's Rights, Montessori Dementia, Montessori Digital, Montessori150 and Montessori Architecture.

 AMI is associated with the United Nations Department of Public Information and is admitted in partnership at UNESCO.
 Maria Montessori was instrumental in the founding of UNESCO and Jaime Torres Bodet held a UNESCO reception in her honour on 7 December 1949.
 AMI is a supporter of the Montessori Model United Nations.

 International Montessori Congress

 Every four years AMI holds an International Congress.
 The 9th Congress in London, United Kingdom in 1951 was Montessori's last public engagement before she died.
-The most recent, the 28th International Congress, was held in Prague, Czech Republic from 27–30 July 2017 with an attendance of 1,800.
+More recently, the 28th International Congress, was held in Prague, Czech Republic from 27–30 July 2017 with an attendance of 1,800.
 The 28th Congress was supported by 17 Montessori associations.
-Because of COVID19 the 29th International Montessori Congress has been moved up to 2-5 August 2023, to be held in Bangkok, Thailand.
+The 29th International Montessori Congress in Bangkok, Thailand took place on 2-5 August 2023 and was opened by Princess Sirindhorn of Thailand, the Princess Royal.